rohan-v8rma/VM-setup-shell-scripts/README.md

 # Introduction to Shell Basics

+## Fundamentals

+- Basic commands:
+  - `pwd`: print working directory
+  - `cd`: change directory
+  - `ls`: list files and directories

+- Unix-like operating systems and Windows have hierarchial directory structure (tree-like pattern of directories, called folders in other systems).
+- However, Windows has different drive letters for different storage devices and partitions, whereas Linux has only one file tree, and different devices can be on different branches of that tree.
+- Linux has a root directory `‘/’` and all files and folders are contained inside it.
+- The working directory on startup is `/home/<username>` which is the [**Home directory**](#home-directory-in-linux), but it can be anything set by the system administrator.

+## Regular User vs. Super User

 - Operating as a regular user.
 ```console
 rohan@ubuntu:~$
 ```
-- Operating as a superuser.
+- Operating as a super user.
 ```console
 rohan@ubuntu:~#
 ```
 Superuser has administrative privileges.
 This is dangerous, since superuser can delete/overwrite any file on the system.
 Operate as superuser ONLY when administrative privileges are needed.

-- Basic commands:
-  - `pwd`: print working directory
-  - `cd`: change directory
-  - `ls`: list files and directories
-- Unix-like operating systems and Windows have hierarchial directory structure (tree-like pattern of directories, called folders in other systems).
-- However, Windows has different drive letters for different storage devices and partitions, whereas Linux has only one file tree, and different devices can be on different branches of that tree.
-- Linux has a root directory `‘/’` and all files and folders are contained inside it.
-- The working directory on startup is `‘/home/_username_’`, but it can be anything set by the system administrator.
+## **Home directory** in Linux

+`~` represents the **Home directory** of our linux system.
+Note that this is different from the `home` directory of the system.

+The **Home directory** stands for `/home/<user-name>` so we can use the tilde symbol (`~`) to not have to change our script for different users.

 # Commands

-## cd
+## `cd`

 Syntax: `cd <path name>`
 `<path name>` can be **absolute** or **relative** to the current working directory.